arturka/rock-the-jvm-scala-beginners/README.md

 * Why people are using Scala instead of Java or Kotlin ?
 * What problems do Scala solves ?
 * How compilers do know what type is used ?
+(Course doesnt explain this question in detail)